-With the UK government’s lockdown-lifting announcement that hotels, restaurants and a variety of amenities and entertainment venues in England can open their doors on 4 July 2020, does that mean a UK staycation is on the cards?
+With the UK government’s lockdown-lifting announcement that hotels, restaurants and a variety of amenities and entertainment venues in England can open their doors from July onwards, does that mean a UK staycation is on the cards?

 Here’s everything you need to know about planning a UK-based staycation or camping adventure.
 Click the link below to answer your chosen question, or keep scrolling for all the information…